Brandon Crawford Player Props: Giants vs. Rays

 Rays Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.

-- The Rays' 3.88 team ERA ranks fifth across all league pitching staffs.
+- The Rays have a 3.87 team ERA that ranks fifth among all league pitching staffs.

-- Rays pitchers combine to give up 127 home runs (1.1 per game), the sixth-fewest in baseball.
+- Rays pitchers combine to allow 127 home runs (one per game), the fifth-fewest in the league.

-- The righty last pitched on Monday, July 31 against the New York Yankees, when he threw seven innings, allowing one earned run while giving up three hits.
+- The righty's most recent appearance came on Thursday against the St. Louis Cardinals, when he tossed six innings, surrendering three earned runs while giving up seven hits.

+- In 19 games this season, the 27-year-old has amassed a 4.10 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.